alissalevy/FeedDemo-iOS/README.md

 + [CocoaPods](https://guides.cocoapods.org/using/getting-started.html)

 ### Setup
-1. Create a file named `Podfile` in the root directory of your project (note it does not contain an extension)
+1. Create a file named `Podfile` in the root directory of your project (note that it does not contain an extension)
 2. Add Official CocoaPods PodSpecs repository to your Podfile:
     `source 'https://github.com/CocoaPods/Specs.git'`
-3. Add Applicaster private PodSpecs repository to your Podfile
+3. Add Applicaster private PodSpecs repository to your Podfile:
     `source 'git@github.com:applicaster/CocoaPods.git'`
-4. Add Applicaster Feed to your Podfile.
+4. Add Applicaster Feed to your Podfile:
     `pod 'APFeed'`
 5. Using *terminal*, with your project root directory as the *working path*,
 run: `pod install`
 >This will download all the necessary files which are required to integrate the Applicaster Feed into your project.
 Visit the CocoaPods web page for more information.
 **Notice**: CocoaPods automatically created a new Xcode workspace, open the workspace.

-6. Due to a limitation it is necessary to change **recursive** in the `HEADER_SEARCH_PATHS` that points to the headers of the generated `Applicaster`, `APFeed` frameworks in your project target (otherwise you will receive a compile error due to missing headers).
+6. Due to a limitation, it is necessary to change **recursive** in the `HEADER_SEARCH_PATHS` that points to the headers of the generated `Applicaster`, `APFeed` frameworks in your project target (otherwise you will receive a compile error due to missing headers).

 ##### 3rd Party Dependencies
 Libraries that are directly linked within the Applicaster SDK: